jeeberhardt/unrolr/README.md

 Set the environment variable PYOPENCL_CTX='0:1' to avoid being asked again.
 ```

-And set the environment variable,
+After selecting you device, you can set the environment variable,

 ```bash
 export PYOPENCL_CTX='0:1'